Can We Legally Work Over 8 Hours Daily in a Manufacturing Job? Seeking Advice

 Dear Honeyekant,

-51. WEEKLY HOURS. - No adult workers shall be required or allowed to work in a factory for more than forty-eight hours in any week.
+51. WEEKLY HOURS - No adult worker shall be required or allowed to work in a factory for more than forty-eight hours in any week.

-55. INTERVALS FOR REST. - (1) The periods of work of adult workers in a factory each day shall be so fixed that no period shall exceed five hours and that no worker shall work for more than five hours before he has had an interval for rest of at least half an hour.
+55. INTERVALS FOR REST - (1) The periods of work of adult workers in a factory each day shall be so fixed that no period shall exceed five hours, and no worker shall work for more than five hours before having an interval for rest of at least half an hour.

-(2) The State Government or, subject to the control of the State Government, the Chief Inspector, may, by written order and for the reasons specified therein, exempt any factory from the provisions of sub-section (1) so however that the total number of hours worked by a worker without an interval does not exceed six.
+(2) The State Government or, subject to the control of the State Government, the Chief Inspector, may, by written order and for the reasons specified therein, exempt any factory from the provisions of sub-section (1), so long as the total number of hours worked by a worker without an interval does not exceed six.

 M.V.KANNAN